CrunchyData/pgmonitor/exporter/README.md

 ## Database Setup

 ### postgresql.conf
 Install contrib modules to provide additional monitoring capabilities.
-This requires a restart of the database.
+This requires a restart of the database if you would like these contrib modules installed.
 ```
 shared_preload_libraries = 'pg_stat_statements,auto_explain'
 ```